-Throughout the trip you are closely chaperoned by army media officers, who arrange helicopter trips over the most-reported battle zones, organise interviews with senior military figures, and help arrange visits to a satellite communications vessel so that you can file your regular reports.
+Throughout the trip you are closely chaperoned by army media officers who arrange helicopter trips over the most-reported battle zones, set up interviews with senior military figures, and help arrange visits to a satellite communications vessel so that you can file your regular reports.

 The four journalists spend the whole week in close proximity.
 They are not allowed out of their minders’ sight.

 The journalists talk among themselves a lot.
 They discuss what they will be filing, and what storylines they will be covering.

 Because they are all being exposed to the same information, there is little difference in what they file.
 The usual editorial tensions of working closely with competitors appear not to exist.